Existing Program Evaluation (EPE) Application Reviews

 Detailed Information Concerning Review Criteria Specific to Existing Program Evaluation (EPE) Applications

-Below, the factors considered when scoring each of the criteria are described.
+Below, the factors considered when scoring each of the criteria are described below.
 The questions in the application most pertinent to each criterion are provided; however, responses throughout the application may be considered when scoring each criterion as well

 1. Overall fit and potential impact

-BEF seeks to address disparities in educational opportunities (ages birth through 18) associated with race, ethnicity, and family income.
-One way the Foundation pursues its mission is by promoting collaboration among researchers, educators, and other stakeholders via the funding of program evaluations that have the potential of informing private funders and public policy, When determining the overall fit and potential impact of an EPE proposal, the following criteria are considered:
+The mission of the Brady Education Foundation is to improve educational outcomes for children (ages birth through 18), including those living in marginalized communities.
+One way the Foundation pursues its mission is by promoting collaboration among researchers, educators, and other stakeholders via the funding of program evaluations that have the potential of informing private funders and public policy.
+When determining the overall fit and potential impact of an EPE proposal, the following criteria are considered:

 • Specific aims / scope of work and fit with BEF mission